aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 For more information, see [Custom Plugins](../development-guide/LoadablePlugins.md#using-custom-plugins).

 ### Using a Snapshot of the Driver
 If there is an unreleased feature you would like to try, it may be available in a snapshot build of the driver.
-Snapshot builds can be found [here](https://aws.oss.sonatype.org/content/repositories/snapshots/software/amazon/jdbc/aws-advanced-jdbc-wrapper/).
-To use a snapshot, find the desired `.jar` file, which will be named `aws-advanced-jdbc-wrapper-<version>-<date>-<time>-<snapshot-number>.jar`, and add it to your project as a dependency.
+To use a snapshot build in your project, check the following examples.
+More information available within this [documentation](https://central.sonatype.org/publish/publish-portal-snapshots/#publishing-via-other-methods).

 #### As a Maven dependency
 ```xml